-When encountering the question “Who needs a sump pump alarm?” we would answer Everyone who is in danger of floods during the rainy season, and not only then.
+When encountering the question “Who needs a sump pump alarm?” we would answer Everyone needs it who is in danger of floods during the rainy season, and not only then.

 It is very easy to use.
 You can mount it to the wall or close to your sump, or even a little farther away depending on where the sump is.
 Next, these are some very loud audible alarms that will notify you when your portable sump pump or small sump pump has failed.
 This characteristic alone is a good argument to get an alarm because you simply can’t miss it when it goes off.

 Slight trouble occurs if the alarm doesn’t go off.
 Ok, not slight trouble but a big one.
 So this is why we highly recommend that you get an alarm that relies on at least 2 power sources – the AC and a battery backup.
 If you pair it with a battery backup sump pump, then you will surely have some maximum protection against water damage.
 That’s what we call smart investing.

 Additionally, these alarms are easy to test.
 You can simply simulate flooding circumstances at home and see if the device sends a signal.
 In one of our other sections we go through the various types of alarms and this is how you will find out exactly what needs to be done in order for the system to be tested.

 In terms of installation, you do not need much.
 Get the instruction manual, find some mounting straps and trust the good old screwdriver.
 That’s all – nothing special.

 - If you own a sump pump alarm with a battery backup, then put the batteries.
 Most of the units require 4 of them.
 You can use alkaline high-powered lithium batteries.